Please press here to listen to the homily or download

 1.2/ The prophet was consecrated by fire: Isaiah reported: “Then one of the seraphim flew to me, holding an ember which he had taken with tongs from the altar.”
 Consacrating by ember might be a symbol for consacrating Isaiah’ mind.
 It is because of this act that made Isaiah free of sins and escaped death, as the seraphim declared, “”See,” he said, “now that this has touched your lips, your wickedness is removed, your sin purged.””
 Mouth and tongue are two most important instruments of a prophet.
 This might be a reason why the seraphim touched the ember in Isaiah’ mouth.

 The prophetic vocation is completely voluntary, God calls and the called responds.
 God invited the prophet by asking the question, “Whom shall I send?
 Who will go for us?”
-Isaiah, was urged from inside, reponded: “Here I am, send me!”
+Isaiah, was urged from inside, responded: “Here I am, send me!”

 2/ Gospel: “What I say to you in the darkness, speak in the light; what you hear whispered, proclaim on the housetops.”